 With that being said, he does have a place in the right family environment, and he is playful with his littermates and family.
 Despite his formidable façade, he is a very gentle dog who is loving and enjoys a snooze in the evening by the feet of his master.
 He is a tranquil dog who is very independent, and he is happy to spend most of his day relaxing in the garden without the need to be near his family.
 This is great news for those who prefer a less needy dog who is not going to be your shadow.

-Because of his innate guarding tendencies, he is very protective of his family, and as such he is very suspicious of all that aren’t in his immediate pack.
+Because of his innate guarding tendencies, he is very protective of his family, and as such he is very suspicious of all who aren’t in his immediate pack.
 He is alert and always on guard duty.
-Even if a friend comes to visit the family home several times a month, it is unlikely that he will be over friendly with them, and it is more likely that he will always sit from afar with his watchful eyes on his pack.
+Even if a friend comes to visit the family home several times a month, it is unlikely that he will be over-friendly with them, and it is more likely that he will always sit from afar with his watchful eyes on his pack.
 Do not expect him to greet visitors, and many Anatolian Shepherd owners will warn their guests not to make a fuss of him unless he allows it.

-The Anatolian Shepherd is an intense dog who needs a strong and firm leader that is going to instill discipline and boundaries into the home.
-He will mature at around 2 years of age, and it is this time that his guarding tendencies and authoritative traits begin to flourish.
-He is a pack dog with an innate sense of hierarchy within his pack, and therefore his human family also need to understand pack mentality in order to create a harmonious environment.
+The Anatolian Shepherd is an intense dog who needs a firm leader that is going to instill discipline and boundaries into the home.
+He will mature at around two years of age, and it is this time that his guarding tendencies and authoritative traits begin to flourish.
+He is a pack dog with an innate sense of hierarchy within his pack, and therefore his human family also needs to understand the pack mentality to create a harmonious environment.

 Size & Appearance